235 Education Building

 Research projects have examined Education for All, political democratization and educational governance, structural adjustment and education, US higher education, sexuality and HIV/AIDS education, and gender and schooling.
 Kendall has conducted extended research in Malawi, Mozambique, and the U.S., and has conducted short-term research in Colombia, Kyrgyzstan, Tajikistan, and Zimbabwe.
 Kendall was a 2009 National Academy of Education/Spencer Foundation postdoctoral fellow, and 2019 recipient of the Lyle Spencer Foundation Award.
 She has received research support from the Fulbright Foundation, Social Science Research Council, TAG Philanthropic Foundation, Wenner-Gren Foundation, WT Grant Foundation, and Lumina Foundation, among others.
 She is the author of The Sex Education Debates (University of Chicago Press, 2012), and has published in journals including Compare, Comparative Education Review, Current Issues in Comparative Education, Educational Assessment Evaluation and Accountability, International Journal of Educational Development, and Sexuality Research and Social Policy.

-Kendall is Chair of Educational Policy Studies and Director of the African Studies Program and the Development Studies Program.
-She is affiliated with the Department of Gender and Women’s Studies and is a member of the 4W Leadership Circle and the Advisory Council for the Global Health Initiative.
+Kendall is the Director of the African Studies Program and the Development Studies Program.
+She is also affiliated with the Department of Gender and Women’s Studies and a member of the 4W Leadership Circle and the Advisory Council for the Global Health Initiative.

 - BA Cultural and Social Anthropology, Brown University, 1996

-- Kendall, N., Kaunda, Z., & Majee, U. (2019) Decolonial Approaches to AIDS, Children’s Wellbeing, and Education in Malawi Handbook of Quality of Life in African Societies Springer.
+- Kendall, N., Kaunda, Z., & Majee, U. (2019).
+Decolonial Approaches to AIDS, Children’s Wellbeing, and Education in Malawi.
+In Irma Eloff (Ed.), Handbook of Quality of Life in African Societies Springer.

-- Kendall, N., & Silver, R. (2016) Meetings and International Development Aid Meeting Ethnography New York, NY: Routledge.
+- Kendall, N., & Silver, R. (2016).
+Meetings and International Development Aid.
+In Sandler and Thedval (Ed.), Meeting Ethnography New York, NY: Routledge.

-- Kendall, N. (2013) Sexuality Education APA Handbook of Sexuality and Psychology: Vol. 2.
+- Kendall, N., (2013).
+Sexuality Education.
+Tolman and Diamond (Ed.), APA Handbook of Sexuality and Psychology: Vol. 2.
 Contextual Approaches Washington, D.C.: American Psychological Association.

 Select Awards and Honors